tomhoover/guide-programming-fundamentals-in-python/guide.md

 Approximate time ~ 1 hour

 ##Introduction
-###What is Python?

-__Note for Tati:__ Introduce the Python language after you've told me about the guide itself.
-Perhaps as a "Why Python?" section.

-Python is a [scripting programming language](http://en.wikipedia.org/wiki/Scripting_language) known for both its simplicity and wide breadth of applications.
-For this reason it is considered one of the best languages for beginners.
-Used for everything from Web Development to Scientific Computing, Python is referred to as a “general purpose” language by the greater programming community.

-Many Python programmers (aka “Pythonistas”) love this language because it maintains a certain philosophy of best practices, described in [Tim Peter’s famous “Zen of Python”](https://www.python.org/dev/peps/pep-0020/).
-There is a large Python community both off and online that is welcoming and supportive of beginners, and you can find a plethora of additional materials in the resources section of this guide.

 ###About this Guide:
 This guide will follow Thinkful’s [project-driven learning philosophy](http://blog.thinkful.com/post/100829199278/project-based-v-s-project-driven-learning), i.e. ”all concepts are taught within the context of that project and students learn as they build”.
 You will be creating a “Pypet” (“Python-pet”) of your choosing.
 As you learn new Python concepts you will add new features to your Pypet, allowing to put your knowledge to the test.